Skip to content

 Key Takeaway: Tuples use (value1, value2, ...) syntax.
 Deconstruct with let x, y = tuple or use fst/snd for pairs.

-Why It Matters: Tuples provide lightweight data grouping without ceremony of defining classes or records.
+Why It Matters: Tuples provide lightweight data grouping without the ceremony of defining named classes or records.
 Functions commonly return tuples for multiple values: tryParse returns (bool * int) indicating success and parsed value, avoiding exceptions for parsing failures.
+Pattern matching deconstructs tuple results naturally.
+Coordinate systems, key-value pairs, and function results with metadata all benefit from tuple representation for concise, readable code.

 Example 15: Records